Nidd Valley Light RailwayTo contents

-Commencing at Pateley Bridge NER Station and progressing Northwards
+A trip along the line commencing at Pateley Bridge NER Station and progressing Northwards.

-1. Pateley to Wath -Park in Pateley Bridge and the path starts to the right hand side of the bridge and then follows the trackbed on right hand side with river on left.
+1. Pateley to Wath - Park in Pateley Bridge and the path starts to the High Street side of the bridge and then follows the trackbed on right hand riverbank.
 Return the same way -3 miles

 3.Lofthouse to Goyden - Park in Lofthouse and follow private road to Goyden pot and tunnel.
 Return using footpath on other side of river- 4 miles.

-4. Circuit of Scar House - Park in Scar House carpark and follow Yorkshire Water path- 5 miles
+5. Circuit of Scar House Reservoir - Park in Scar House carpark and follow Yorkshire Water path - 5 miles

 The nearest rail station is Harrogate and the the No 24 bus will give access to Pateley Bridge

 Walkers boarding the 821 Nidderdale Rambler outside Lofthouse Station